elan-ev/tobira/docs/docs/setup/auth/index.md

 To synchronize data (about events and series), Tobira has to talk to Opencast.
 Of course, those requests need to be authenticated.
 The user login data used for those requests has to be configured in the `[sync]` section.
-Make sure that the user is able to read *all* events and series.
-Currently that basically requires the user to have `ROLE_ADMIN`.
+That user currently has to have `ROLE_ADMIN`.

 ## Authenticating Opencast against Tobira {#opencast-against-tobira}

-If you happen to use the integration of Tobira into the Opencast Admin-UI to directly mount newly created series, Opencast has to authenticate against Tobira as well.
+If you happen to use Tobira's integration in the Opencast Admin-UI to directly mount newly created series, Opencast has to authenticate against Tobira as well.
 This does not use most of the mechanisms above.
 Instead, Tobira and Opencast have to share a secret, which Opencast